Northland District Health Board

-The Northland District Health Board (Northland DHB or NDHB) is a district health board with the focus on providing healthcare to the Northland Region of New Zealand.
+The Northland District Health Board (Northland DHB or NDHB) was a district health board with the focus on providing healthcare to the Northland Region of New Zealand.
 In July 2022, the Northland DHB was merged into the national health service Te Whatu Ora (Health New Zealand).

 History

 The Northland District Health Board, like most other district health boards, came into effect on 1 January 2001 established by the New Zealand Public Health and Disability Act 2000.

 A new two-storey building at Bay of Islands Hospital in Kawakawa opened in December 2018.
 It has a radiology, accident and medical facility services with four acute bays, two resuscitation bays, two consulting and triage rooms, and a procedure, isolation and paediatric room, increasing capacity from three to seven beds.
 It also has a general ward, increasing total beds from 15 to 20.

 By June 2019, an extension to the Dargaville inpatient mental health detoxification service extension had been completed, increasing bed numbers from five to eight.

 On 1 July 2022, the Northland DHB and the other district health boards were disestablished, with Te Whatu Ora (Health New Zealand) assuming their former functions and operations including hospitals and health services.
 The Northland DHB was brought under Te Whatu Ora's Northern division.